kburtch/SimpleStinkerDefenseSuite/README.md

 SSDS is written in the SparForte, a high-integrity language.
 It requires SparForte 2.5.0.
-It requires the Berkeley DB library.
+It requires the Berkeley DB library, XVFB, and MaxMind GeoIP.
 It also requires a Bourne Compatible shell (e.g. bash).
 The new dashboard web page requires xfvb (to render the graph) and imagemagik (to convert the graph to a web-friendly format).